Super Six (film): Plot

-Super Six is based a group of friends who live in an enclosed apartment, crazy about nothing but cricket, thinking of playing in a six-a-side tournament.
+Super Six is based around a group of friends who live in an enclosed apartment, crazy about nothing but cricket, thinking of playing in a six-a-side tournament.
 They do many things to keep their team as the best ever six-a-side team, but the mischievous behavior of each and every one causes problems within the team.
 After the joining of the rival team captain, Jude, the story takes an unexpected twist.

 The lives of these mischievous youth with micro-politics and their fantasies are the main theme.